miloofcroton/gats/README.md

 }
 ```

 You can explore your available data after updating the data/content portions of your full slice.
 This would include the yml and markdown files, at minimum.
-(Still need to test if anything else is required)
+(Still need to test if anything else is required).

+The GraphiQL browser is _super_ helpful with seeing available fields for a query.

+### Working with images

+To rehash the above discussion of GraphQL, but specifically with the gatsby image plugin (even though GraphiQL makes it kinda self-documenting), see here: https://www.gatsbyjs.org/docs/working-with-images/